(A) Purpose

 chair.

-external evaluators will be identified by the candidate's department chair
+evaluators will be identified by the candidate's department chair and

 independent external evaluators from the candidate's list.

-review the list of independent external evaluators and provide, in writing,
+the list of independent external evaluators and provide, in writing, reasons

-reasons why any of the proposed evaluators should not be
+why any of the proposed evaluators should not be contacted.

-will determine whether the candidates challenge to an independent external
+determine whether the candidates challenge to an independent external evaluator

-evaluator will be upheld, and whether any independent external evaluator should
+will be upheld, and whether any independent external evaluator should be

 evaluator.